 Refund – Preventing Failures

-Turns out that there are things that can go wrong when routing a payment.
-One of the nodes in the path can go offline and become unreachable while the HTLCs are being propagated.
-Or even worse: what if one of the nodes refuses to propagate the secret back to the previous node on the path and keeps the HTLC until the victim node pays a ransom?
+Things can go wrong when routing a payment: one of the peers in the path can go offline and become unreachable while the HTLCs are being propagated, for instance.
+Also, we cannot discard the possibility of a node along the path acting maliciously.
+What if it refuses to propagate the secret back to the previous peer, keeping the HTLC until the victim pays a ransom?

-There must be a way of guaranteeing that if anything goes wrong, the money won’t be locked up forever.
+There must be a way of guaranteeing that the money won’t be locked up forever if anything goes wrong.
 We need to include a refund clause in the contract:

 “If David does not reveal the secret within 24 hours, Alice can recover the funds”